-Stand beneath a blooming linden tree, and chances are that you will slowly become aware of an almost unbelievable event taking place.
-The tree will be so alive with the hum and buzz of happy honey bees so absorbed in their harvest, they may very well bounce right off of you!
+Stand beneath a blooming linden tree, and chances are you will slowly become aware of an almost unbelievable event taking place.
+The tree will be so alive with the hum and buzz of happy honeybees so absorbed in their harvest, they may very well bounce right off of you!
 An 80-year-old tree near my home presents a nearly surreal experience under her widespread, blooming boughs.

 Linden Leaf & Flower Powder

-Linden is a gentle, generous herb definitely worth getting to know.
+Linden, also known as tilia, is a gentle, generous herb definitely worth getting to know.
 Many people find it calming, relaxing, and even mood-lifting.
-It is also diaphoretic, slightly raising the body temperature and encouraging perspiration, which can be useful during those “under-the-weather” days.
+It has expectorant action, so it may help to clear some of the seasonal grossness that can block us up during pollen season.
+It is also diaphoretic, slightly raising the body temperature and encouraging perspiration, which can be useful during those “under-the-weather” days and making it a useful year-round remedy.
 Plus, the scent is delicious!
 Linden can be enjoyed as a tea, in a nourishing herbal infusion, as an extract, or in capsules.

 Herbal lozenges, also known as herbal pastilles or herbal tablets, are a method of consuming an herb without needing to prepare a food or beverage in which to incorporate it.
 They are quick to make, convenient to take, and easy to keep on hand in a desk drawer or handbag!
 Herbalists enjoy making lozenges because they also allow us to taste and consume the whole herb, as opposed to just the components that can be extracted or infused.
 Like other herbal preparations, they are adjustable to your unique needs and herbal preferences.

 Homemade Linden & Honey Herbal Lozenges

 Active time: 15 minutes